eduardi05/HA_CEN2.1B_ISTUDOR_EDUARD/README.md

 ## Usage

-To select from which file to read, change the name inside the quotes in the code as follows:
+To select from which file to read, change the name inside the quotes in the code as one of the 3 datasets provided like for example:

 ```cpp
 string filename = "st70_9.tsp";